10 Healthy Airplane and Road Trip Snacks According to Dietitians

 2. Hemp Seeds

-bowl of hemp seeds with spoonSometimes called hemp hearts, hemp seeds can be pressed for oil, ground into a protein powder or made into milk.
+bowl of hemp seeds with spoonSometimes called hemp hearts, hemp seeds can be pressed for oil, ground into a protein powder, or made into milk.
 Or, in the case of a convenient travel option, hemp seeds can be sprinkled on food.

 “Hemp seeds upgrade any meal by providing plant protein, fiber and omega fatty acids,” says Ashley Koff, RD, creator of Better Nutrition Simplified.
 “If I’m stuck without a carb option, I add them to a packet of organic oats and then get a shot of espresso or tea and instantly have a delicious nutrition pit stop.”